redccci/Spotify_Unwrapped/README.md

 ### 2. Extract the Dataset

-Make sure to extract `universal_top_spotify_songs.rar` into the project folder.
-You can use WinRAR, 7-Zip, or any archive tool.
+Make sure to extract universal_top_spotify_songs.rar into the project folder.
+You can use WinRAR, 7-Zip, or any archive tool of your choice.
+Ensure that the extracted CSV file is in the same directory as the .py file.

 ### 3. Install Required Libraries